horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

 Each cryptocurrency is essentially a project with its own set of specifics.
 It's important to know about these specifics for anyone looking to purchase these cryptocurrencies.

-While for some cryptocurrencies transactions are cheap for other the fees can be high.
-Moreover, the speed and privacy of individual transactions can also vary greatly between cryptocurrencies.

 While there are a lot of different cryptocurrencies there is lack of information describing these projects in accessible manner.
-Many projects are fairly obscure even for the experienced newcomers with a technical background.
+Many projects are fairly obscure even for the newcomers with a technical background.

 Unstoppable aims to provide a comprehensive overview for various cryptocurrencies in simple terms.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-05-s.png)

-An investor-friendly wallet app should provide detailed information about each supported cryptocurrency.
+Unstoppable is an investor-oriented wallet app that aims to provide a detailed information about each cryptocurrency token.

 ### 5. Price Charts

-Always look for the wallet that displays historical market exchange rates for each supported cryptocurrency.
+Always look for the wallet that displays historical market exchange rates for tokens.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-06-s.png)

-Historical prices provide an overview of how the price of the cryptocurrency has changed in the past.
+Historical prices provide an overview of how the price of the cryptocurrency has changed in the past as well as enables user to see historical exchange rates on past transactions.

+### 6. Multi Wallet

+Some wallets including Unstoppable enables creation of unlimited number of wallets within a single app.

+Having a wallet app capable of storing many wallets allows its owner to easily manage multiple cryptocurrency portfolios.

-### 6. Price Alerts
+### 7. Price Alerts

 In addition to price charts it is helpful to have notifications for price changes.